CodeFromSpec/.github/framework/CODE_FROM_SPEC.md

 node.version != version in the file's // spec: comment
 ```

----

-## Staleness Verification

-Staleness is verified by the `staleness-check` tool.
-The tool
+Staleness verification is automated by the `staleness-check` tool.
-reports stale items in a fixed order: spec nodes first (top-down),
+The tool reports stale items in a fixed order: spec nodes first
-then test nodes, then generated source files.
+(top-down), then test nodes, then generated source files.

----

-## Staleness Resolution
+### Resolution

 Resolving staleness means reviewing each stale node in light of
-what changed — the parent or dependency that triggered the
+how the parent or dependency that triggered the staleness changed,
-staleness — and determining whether the node's own content needs
-to be updated.
+and determining whether the node's own content needs to be updated.
 The version bump is the consequence of that review,
 not the act itself.
-Skipping the review reduces versioning to
+Skipping the content review defeats the purpose
-theater.
+of versioning.

 The resolution process is iterative: call `staleness-check`, address
 the first item it reports, call the tool again, repeat.
 Because the